TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

 - Row separator: optionally put horizontal lines above / below rows to separate sections
 - Blink: Enables the blinking of the selected rows (when displayed / visible)

+- Average by options:
-- Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0)
+    - Avg/by: Changes the final displayed calculated balance into an average by dividing the value set (DEFAULT 1.0) ...or...
+    - I/E (date range): Avg/by no# of:                                               (Read below.
+The key word is WHOLE) ...
+Select one of: NOTSET, DAYS, WEEKS, MONTHS, YEARS (prefixed with "-" will multiple result by -1/reverse sign) ...
+Then tick 'Fractional' if required - see below.
+      ...
+Only enabled/allowed when Income/Expense categories are selected AND when NOT using 'All dates' ...
+Normally returns a whole (integer) number.
+E.g. WHOLE MONTHS between 20240101 - 20240215 = 1 not 1.5
+          - UNLESS 'Fractional' is ticked which means an estimated avg/by will be calculated (e.g. return 1.5 not 1.0) ...
+WARNING - this can return zero which will mean your calculated result is always zero or 'n/a'.
+      ...
+When allowed/enabled and used, then this overrides the first avg/by field.
+      ...
+NOTE: Fractional assumptions: DAYS_IN_YEAR = 365.2425, DAYS_IN_MONTH = DAYS_IN_YEAR / 12 (30.436875)

 - Adj/by: Allows you to adjust the final calculated balance by a +/- amount (DEFAULT 0.0)

 - Maths using another row: (OPTIONAL) When set, then you can retrieve the result from another row and then apply maths